collin-radichel/weekend_sql_to_do_list/README.md

-# Project Name
+# jQuery To-Do-List w/ SQL

-[Project Instructions](./INSTRUCTIONS.md), this line may be removed once you have updated the README.md
+[Screenshot of To-Do-List](screenShot.png), this line may be removed once you have updated the README.md

 ## Description